-- We know that this recipe is an absolute winner because we’ve made it loads of times!
-Friends and family have liked it so much that they’ve asked us for the recipe to make it themselves.
+- Practice makes perfect – we know that this recipe is an absolute winner because we’ve made it loads of times!
+Friends and family have liked it so much that they’ve asked us for the recipe to make it themselves, so here it is.
+And if you love spinach in curries, we recommend trying this Palak Chana too.

-- Our palak tofu is one of the simplest curries to make.
-All you do is blend up the sauce, and pop it in a pan to cook through with the spices.
-It looks more complicated than that though, so you’re bound to impress!
+- Simplicity – this palak tofu is one of the simplest curries to make.
+All you do is blend up the gravy ingredients, fry off the spices and pop it all in a pan altogether.
+It looks more complicated than that though, so it’s bound to impress!

-- We use firm tofu because it’s an excellent replacement for paneer.
-Paneer doesn’t have a lot of flavour, and tofu and paneer have a really similar texture.
-Tofu is great in curries because it absorbs the flavour from the sauce.
+- Firm tofu – we use firm tofu because it’s an excellent replacement for paneer.
+Paneer doesn’t have a lot of flavour, and tofu and paneer have a really similar texture as they’re both chewy and spongey.
+Tofu is great in curries because it absorbs the flavour from the spices in the gravy.
 We make the tofu even better by coating it in curry powder.

 📋 Ingredient notes

-Curry powder - any type of curry powder will work, so feel free to use whatever you have in the cupboard.
+- Curry powder - any type of curry powder will work, so feel free to use whatever you have in the cupboard.
 We often use madras curry powder because we like the flavour, but any kind will work.
+In addition, coating and pan-frying the tofu cubes with curry powder is a step that we highly recommend in this recipe!

-Spinach - 230g of spinach will look like a lot at first!
+- Spinach - it will look like a lot of spinach at first – but don’t worry, it is all needed!
 Don’t wilt it down, as it will lose its substance and the taste will change.
-Be sure to use your spinach raw, and don’t substitute it for other greens.
+Be sure to use spinach raw, and don’t substitute it for other greens.
+If you do substitute in other leafy greens, this would make this dish more like a saag paneer, which is a similar related vegetarian Indian dish.

-To make cashew cream, soak 1 cup of cashews in just enough boiling water for 1 hour (or cold water for 8 hours).
-Once they’re soaked, whack them in the blender with the water.
+- Coconut milk - use either full fat or light coconut milk.
+You can make palak tofu without coconut milk.
+You can use cashew cream, plant-based cream or plant-based single cream instead, which all work well.
+To make cashew cream, soak 1 cup of cashews in just enough boiling water to cover them for 1 hour (or cold water for 8 hours).
+Once they’re soaked, blitz them up in the blender with the remaining water.

-Chilli flakes - this curry isn’t a spicy curry.
-It’s more of a rich curry with a deep and fragrant flavour, and it’s good for you, too!
+- Chilli flakes - this isn’t a spicy curry.
+It’s more of a rich curry with a deep and fragrant earthy flavour, which is totally delicious!
 If you want to make your vegan palak paneer a bit spicier, feel free to add more chilli flakes.

 🔪 Step-by-step instructions

-These section is an overview of the instructions to go with the images.
+This section is an overview of the instructions to go with the visual guide for making palak tofu.
 Please see the recipe card below for the full ingredients list and instructions.

 1. Begin by chopping the tofu into 2cm chunks.
 If you’re using firm tofu, make sure that you have pressed it first.
 Then, in a large bowl, toss the tofu pieces in the curry powder.
 Make sure that all of the tofu is evenly coated.